Edmund Husserl

-Life and career
+Biography

 Youth and education

 Husserl was born in 1859 in Proßnitz in the Margraviate of Moravia in the Austrian Empire (today Prostějov in the Czech Republic).
 He was born into a Jewish family, the second of four children.
 His father was a milliner.
 His childhood was spent in Prostějov, where he attended the secular primary school.
 Then Husserl traveled to Vienna to study at the Realgymnasium there, followed next by the Staatsgymnasium in Olmütz.

 At the University of Leipzig from 1876 to 1878, Husserl studied mathematics, physics, and astronomy.
 At Leipzig, he was inspired by philosophy lectures given by Wilhelm Wundt, one of the founders of modern psychology.
 Then he moved to the Frederick William University of Berlin (the present-day Humboldt University of Berlin) in 1878, where he continued his study of mathematics under Leopold Kronecker and Karl Weierstrass.
 In Berlin, he found a mentor in Tomáš Garrigue Masaryk (then a former philosophy student of Franz Brentano and later the first president of Czechoslovakia) and attended Friedrich Paulsen's philosophy lectures.
 In 1881, he left for the University of Vienna to complete his mathematics studies under the supervision of Leo Königsberger (a former student of Weierstrass).
 At Vienna in 1883, he obtained his PhD with the work Beiträge zur Variationsrechnung (Contributions to the Calculus of variations).

 Evidently, as a result of his becoming familiar with the New Testament during his twenties, Husserl asked to be baptized into the Lutheran Church in 1886.
 Husserl's father, Adolf, had died in 1884.
 Herbert Spiegelberg writes, "While outward religious practice never entered his life any more than it did that of most academic scholars of the time, his mind remained open for the religious phenomenon as for any other genuine experience."
 At times Husserl saw his goal as one of moral "renewal".
 Although a steadfast proponent of a radical and rational autonomy in all things, Husserl could also speak "about his vocation and even about his mission under God's will to find new ways for philosophy and science," observes Spiegelberg.